 Dun da Lamh fort

-Dun da Lamh is located on a rocky hill at the north-east end of Black Craig overlooking the junction of Glen Shira and the River Spey to the north and Strath Mashie and River Mashie to the south.
+Dun da Lamh is located on a rocky hill at the north-east end of Black Craig.
+It overlooks the junction of Glen Shira and the River Spey to the north and Strath Mashie and River Mashie to the south.

 The ramparts are built from small slabs.
-Part of the original face of the rampart survives above the rubble around all sides of the fort (and is best preserved towards the west end of the fort).
-The rampart is up to 7.5 metres in width and must have originally been an impressive fortification.
+Part of the original face of the rampart survives above the rubble around all sides of the fort.
+It is best preserved towards the west end of the fort.
+The rampart is up to 7.5 metres in width and must have been an impressive fortification.

 Although the fort has not been excavated, it has recently been archaeologically surveyed.